 Crawford is a tiny town located in the state of Mississippi.
 With a population of 412 people and just one neighborhood, Crawford is the 228th largest community in Mississippi.

-When you are in Crawford, you'll notice that it is more blue-collar than most other communities in America.
-56.93% of Crawford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Crawford is generally considered to be a blue-collar town.
+56.93% of the Crawford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Crawford is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Crawford who work in sales jobs (13.14%), office and administrative support (9.49%), and management occupations (6.57%).

-Telecommuters are a relatively large percentage of the workforce: 21.90% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Crawford telecommute to their jobs.
+Overall, about 21.90% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Crawford is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.